Skip to main content

 Insulin Sensitivity and Metabolic Regulation

 The body’s ability to respond effectively to insulin is termed insulin sensitivity.
 When cells are sensitive to insulin, they efficiently take up glucose from the blood, maintaining stable blood sugar levels.
 Conversely, insulin resistance occurs when cells become less responsive, requiring the pancreas to produce more insulin to achieve the same effect.
-This can lead to elevated and increased risk for metabolic dysregulation.
+This can lead to elevated blood glucose and increased risk for metabolic dysregulation.

 Growth hormone itself has a complex relationship with insulin signaling.
 While GH promotes protein synthesis and fat breakdown, it also has a counter-regulatory effect on insulin action.
 This means that while GH helps build muscle and reduce fat, it can also, under certain circumstances, reduce the sensitivity of cells to insulin.
 This dual nature requires careful consideration, particularly when using peptides to elevate GH levels.